primajatnika271995/Crypto/README.md

 # Crypto
 This is a iOS crypto library.
+It’s made to be convenient to use.
 It supports following functions:
 + Symmetry Cipher
-- Asymmetry Cipher
 + Digest
+When you use Symmetry Cipher, you can iterate all possible algorithms, cipher modes and generate valid random key and iv.
+You can also check if certain algorithm is valid for certain mode.
 ## Integration
 This is an Swift Package.
 In Xcode, you may choose **File**->**Swift Packages**->**Add Pakcage dependancies**, and add https://github.com/LoniQin/iOSCrypto.
 ## Symmetry Cipher